HPSCIL/cuFSDAF/README.md

 Debug
 ========
 1. "dataanalysis.h": No such file or directory
   "dataanalysis.h" is a head file of ALGLIB, remember to add the include path of ALGLIB when compiling.
+PS: If face compilation issues with ALGLIB, check the closed issues on the GitHub project for possible help.

 Update
 ========